 Real love is a wonderful thing, hence the reason why so many people obsess over finding it.
 At the end of the day, to love and to be loved is kind of like a drug; it makes us feel good.
 The warm embrace of another, someone you trust wholeheartedly, someone whom you share a deep connection improves our well being.
 Love is invigorating which improves and completes us as a result.

-Infatuation on the other hand does non of these things.
+Infatuation, on the other hand, does none of these things.
 People who are infatuated are usually sad, depressed and confused.
 It’s tiring and draining to be infatuated.
 Feelings of excitement and lust soon make way for jealousy and anger.
 Infatuation is like being on a roller coaster – one minute your high as a kite, then suddenly to hit rock bottom.

 Love is Selfless – Infatuation is Selfish

 Meanwhile, the opposite can be said for lust.
-Infatuation is purely a selfish, self-centered emotion.
-People who are infatuated only truly care about how the situation is effecting them.
+Infatuation is purely a selfish, self-centred emotion.
+People who are infatuated only truly care about how the situation is affecting them.
 “Why don’t they love me?
 Are they thinking about me?
 They become fixated, wanting to be with that person at any cost because they deserve love.

 Love Brings Out The Best – Infatuation Brings Out The Worst

-This however can not be said for those who are infatuated.
+This, however, can not be said for those who are infatuated.
 Infatuation usually brings out the worst in us.
-Jealousy, anger, pettiness and obsessive behaviors are all traits displayed by people experiencing “false love”.
+Jealousy, anger, pettiness and obsessive behaviours are all traits displayed by people experiencing “false love”.

 Love is Natural – Infatuation is Forced